-34 See H. Kelsen, General Theory of Norms, at 142, § 35.

-the category of secondary norms: an obligation cannot be conceived of but in presence of the sanction of its violation, so thinking of a unique category of norms.
-On the contrary, according to H. Hart, by reason of the vertical hierarchical criterion, primary norms regulate obligations and sanctions, whereas secondary norms regulate the capacity to exercise rights (legal competency, i.e. the power).35 This less common interpretation can be useful to define the concept of power in the normative sense.
+On the basis of the compound criteria, norms can be distinguished from each other and ranged in different categories.
+The most common classification relies on the distinction between primary and secondary norms.
+As N. Bobbio clearly demonstrated, this categorization can assume different meanings,40 especially following the principle of imputation and hierarchy.
+According to H. Kelsen and most of the literature, by reason of the horizontal criterion consisting in the principle of imputation, primary norms simply regulate obligations, whereas secondary norms regulate sanctions in the case of a breach of primary obligations.41 Since the principle of imputation expresses nothing else than the hypothetical logical form of the norm, it is possible to bring primary norms into the category of secondary norms: an obligation cannot be conceived of but in the presence of the sanction of its violation, so thinking of a unique category of norms.
+On the contrary, according to H. Hart, by reason of the vertical hierarchical criterion, primary norms regulate obligations and sanctions, whereas secondary norms regulate the capacity to exercise rights (legal competency, i.e. the power).42 This less common interpretation can be useful to define the concept of power in the normative sense.

-In principle, although the different existing categories of norms can prove useful tools for legal logic, it is always better to keep the analysis simple where possible.36 Thus, even in differentiation, we should recall that the elementary concepts (subject, relation, behaviour) inhere without exception in all legal norms and constitute its constant formal pattern.
+In principle, although the different existing categories of norms can prove useful tools for legal logic, it is always better to keep the analysis simple where possible.
+Thus, even in differentiation, we should recall that the elementary concepts (subject, relation, behaviour) inhere without exception in all legal norms and constitute its constant formal pattern.
 The distinguishing criteria, multipliable to infinity, can always be brought back to the essential elements, so to the hypothetical pattern: 'If a, b ought to be'.
 This simplification in thinking allows us to achieve a unitary representation of the legal matter.
 Particularly, in the theory of H. Hart the concept of power is the basic principle justifying secondary norms, but it can be reabsorbed, as in the theory of H. Kelsen, in that of faculty, and the latter can be regarded as 'a right to act upon rights'.
 Although the Kelsenite solution is probably less elegant than the Hartian one, it is conceptually more economic, so simpler.
+Alternatively, power can be regarded as a subjective quality enabling to 'act upon rights'.43